 Jo Boaler Reveals Attacks by Critics

-Jo Boaler is a renowned scholar of mathematics education who has demonstrated in multiple studies that “students who engage actively in their mathematics learning, rather than simply practicing procedures, achieve at higher levels.”
+Jo Boaler is a renowned scholar of mathematics education sharing experience and providing professional assignment assistance at Assignment Geek homework service who has demonstrated in multiple studies that “students who engage actively in their mathematics learning, rather than simply practicing procedures, achieve at higher levels.”
 In this article, she discusses the unbelievable level of “harassment and persecution” she has suffered for pursuing this line of research at the hands of two critics who engage in some very unsavory practices.
-Don't let a lack of ideas hold you back; discover the benefits of a cheap coursework writing service .

 Making It Happen

-Making It Happen: Common Core Standards is a new publication from NCTM that connects the Common Core State Standards for Mathematics (CCSSM) with the NCTM’s 30-year track record in standards for school mathematics.
+Making It Happen: Common Core Standards is a new publication from NCTM and ThesisGeek writing service that connects the Common Core State Standards for Mathematics (CCSSM) with the NCTM’s 30-year track record in standards for school mathematics and thesis writing.
 The report shows that many of the aims and goals of the Common Core State Standards Initiative are consistent with those of the Council’s preceding work—to provide all students with mathematics education of the highest quality.
 It further demonstrates how NCTM resources can be used to support implementation of the Common Core State Standards for Mathematics.
 Read the rest of this entry »

 TED Talks: Teaching Kids Real Math with Computers

 Interesting talk by Conrad Wolfram (strategic director of Wolfram Research, which produces mathematical software): “From rockets to stock markets, many of humanity’s most thrilling creations are powered by math.
 So why do kids lose interest in it?
-Conrad Wolfram says the part of math we teach — calculation by hand — isn’t just tedious, it’s mostly irrelevant to real mathematics and the real world.
+Conrad Wolfram says the part of math we teach—calculation by hand—isn't just tedious, it's mostly irrelevant to real mathematics and the real world.
 He presents his radical idea: teaching kids math through computer programming.”
+Just as programming can simplify math, academic writing assistance helps students by taking complex assignments and making them clear and understandable, reducing stress and improving learning.
 Read the rest of this entry »

 Review of U.S. Math Performance in Global Perspective

 The report U.S. Math Performance in Global Perspective: How Well Does Each State Do at Producing High-Achieving Students? suggests that the United States ranks behind most of its industrialized competitors in the mathematics performance of high achievers.
 Moreover, most states performed closer to developing countries than developed countries.
 However, in a review of the report, Dr. Jeremy Kilpatrick challenges these findings, suggesting limitations in its design.
+Using essay writing services can similarly help students critically review research and spot weaknesses, providing clear examples of how to properly question and analyze reports like this in their own academic assignments.
 Read the rest of this entry »

 TED Talks: Math Class Needs a Makeover

 Intriguing talk by Dan Meyer: “Today’s math curriculum is teaching students to expect — and excel at — paint-by-numbers classwork, robbing kids of a skill more important than solving problems: formulating them.”
+Likewise, when students pay for research papers and dissertations online, they're often looking to avoid rigid assignments.
+Professional writers can provide examples of how to approach topics creatively, teaching students how to ask better questions and develop original ideas rather than simply filling in blanks or following strict guidelines.
 Read the rest of this entry »